 “I have come to believe that caring for myself is not self indulgent.
 Caring for myself is an act of survival.”Audre Lorde

 In sum, self-care is not optional; it’s essential for surviving the addiction of a loved one.
 Self-care enhances both overall wellness and your ability to help your loved one; in order words, take responsibility for your health and happiness by taking care of yourself.
 Commit to engaging in at least one or two of the self-care strategies you learned about in this post.

-For more information on how you can help your loved one, visit The Center for Motivation and Change.
+For additional self-care strategies and more information on how you can help your loved one, visit The Center for Motivation and Change.